A Grain of Rice

-Imagine, if this person just kept saving £100 per month diligently he/she would retire wealthier than 95% of the population.
-He/she would end up better off than most doctors, dentists, lawyers, architects, engineers, salespeople, small business owners and people in the media.
-All this person had to do was to save £100 per month and they would retire financially independent.
+Imagine, if this person just kept saving £100 per month diligently, he/she would retire wealthier than 95% of the population.
+They would end up better off than most doctors, dentists, lawyers, architects, engineers, salespeople, small business owners and people in the media.
+All this person had to do was to save £100 per month, and they would retire financially independent.
 ONLY if this person could discipline themselves to save every month, the power of compound interest would do the rest.
 Anyone can do it.

-In order to take advantage of COMPOUND INTEREST, you need to be putting aside a regular amount into your savings.
-The important thing is not to take anything out, just let it build up.
+To take advantage of COMPOUND INTEREST, you need to be putting aside a regular amount into your savings.
+The important thing is not to take anything out; just let it build up.

-The more you are able to put away and the earlier you start the quicker you will be able to become financially independent and retire rich.
+The more you can put away, and the earlier you start, the quicker you will be able to become financially independent and retire rich.

-Just think about how much money passes your hands daily and you don’t even notice it. £100 a month for us dentists is surely not a great deal.
+Just think about how much money passes your hands daily, and you don’t even notice it. £100 a month for us dentists is undoubtedly not a great deal.
 Look at the following chart to understand the concept further: Figure 1.
 (You will have to convert the $ to a £ sign in your mind, it’s the numbers that count)

 So if you left it to grow for 30 years at an average return of 12% you would achieve £748,998.